This article was updated on November 14th, 2020.

 3.Substitute More Complex Carbohydrates

 Complex carbohydrates are those made with less refined products.
-They are absorbed better and slower than the simple carbs.
-Bread, cereals and other products made with whole grains should be substituted for those made with highly refined methods.
+They are absorbed better and slower than simple carbs.
+Bread, cereals, and other products made with whole grains should be substituted for those made with highly refined methods.

 4.Use Ancient Grains

-Ancient grains, unlike their modern counterparts have never been modified and so they are more easily digested and rather than cause food allergies, they can actually help prevent disease.
-In a recently published study where diabetic patients swapped foods made from modern wheat with foods made with an ancient grain, KAMUT® khorasan wheat, they found that KAMUT® provided added protective effects in reducing glucose, insulin, lipid and inflammatory risk factors. http://link.springer.com/article/10.1007/s00394-016-1168-2.
+Ancient grains, unlike their modern counterparts, have never been modified and so they are more easily digested, and rather than cause food allergies, they can actually help prevent disease.
+In a published study where diabetic patients swapped foods made from modern wheat with foods prepared with ancient grain, KAMUT® brand khorasan wheat, they found that KAMUT® provided added protective effects in reducing glucose, insulin, lipid, and inflammatory risk factors.http://link.springer.com/article/10.1007/s00394-016-1168-2.

 5.Look Out for Problem “Healthy” Foods